What is Kinsta?

 12 SSD Only

 Storage is normally the performance bottleneck in any computer.
-The processor and internal memory are capable of shifting data around at lightening fast speeds.
+The processor and internal memory are capable of shifting data around at lightning fast speeds.
 By comparison, hard disks are around 100,000 times slower.

 Hard disk speed clearly has an impact when your web server is accessing the file system, but it also has a huge impact when it is processing virtual memory.